Bun

 Configuring a development environment for Bun can take 10-30 minutes depending on your internet connection and computer speed.
 You will need ~10GB of free disk space for the repository and build artifacts.

-Before starting, you will need to already have a release build of Bun installed, as we use our bundler to transpile and minify our code.
+Before starting, you will need to already have a release build of Bun installed, as we use our bundler to transpile and minify our code, as well as for code generation scripts.

 Native